-Each student is assigned a small group advisor who serves as their faculty advisor soon after matriculation.
-Students are required to meet with their small group for advisement each quarter.
+Each student is assigned a faculty advisor soon after matriculation.
+Students are required to meet with their faculty advisor for advisement each quarter.
 Specific academic problems should first be discussed with the individual instructor who is directly involved in the concern.
 Career and job concerns can be addressed to the Director of Career Services.
 Additional counseling for personal issues is available through the office of the Dean of Student Affairs and through South University's Student Assistance Program.
 Students who are experiencing academic, personal, or career problems are encouraged to schedule an appointment with the Dean of Student Affairs.
 Students are strongly encouraged to seek help early when experiencing difficulties because academic deficiencies, personal problems, or other issues can be detrimental to a student's successful completion of the program.
 Faculty are encouraged to urge students to seek help for personal issues early through the Dean of Student Affairs and to provide information on the Student Assistance Program to students.
-The Student Assistance Program is a free service for all students that provides confidential professional counseling via the telephone 24 hours per day, 7 days a week at 1-855-691-4941 or at mylifeexpert.com (Student Company Code: southuniv).
-The Student Assistance Program counselor may refer a student for limited visits with an area network mental health provider or assist the student with locating resources within the community.
-In the event that a student may need additional counseling beyond services offered by the University, the Dean of Student Affairs will help students with referrals to outside counseling services.
-Program faculty may not participate in mental health counseling or treatment of students.